-Dangerously cold temperatures ahead.
+Extremely cold temperatures are ahead.
 What you need to know to protect yourself from carbon monoxide poisoning.

-The temperatures for the next couple of weeks are expected to dip below freezing.
-This can potentially increase the risk throughout our state for carbon monoxide exposures.
-Carbon monoxide (CO) is a colorless, odorless toxic gas.
+With the onset of winter temperatures and the potential for snow and ice the Palmetto Poison Center is issuing a warning about the dangers of carbon monoxide poisoning.
+The risk of poisoning can increase throughout the state as individuals try to remain warm.
+Carbon monoxide (CO) is a colorless, odorless, tasteless toxic gas.
 It is produced when any fuel such as natural gas, propane, gasoline, kerosene, wood, or charcoal is burned.
-Carbon monoxide can build up in enclosed and semi-enclosed spaces, which can be deadly.

-Some potential sources that produce carbon monoxide are: water heaters, stoves, ovens, kerosene heaters, grills, wood and gas fireplaces, portable generators, and automobile engines.
-Since you cannot see it, taste it, or smell it, it can kill quickly or slowly.
-Carbon monoxide can also cause permanent damage to the brain and other parts of your nervous system.
+Carbon monoxide can build up in enclosed and semi-enclosed spaces, and the results can be deadly.
+Since carbon monoxide cannot be seen, tasted, or smelled, it can kill quickly or slowly when breathed in.
+Carbon monoxide can also cause permanent damage to the brain and other parts of the nervous system.
 People of all ages can be affected, but infants and children are the most vulnerable.
+Some potential sources that produce carbon monoxide are: gas water heaters, gas stoves and ovens, kerosene heaters, grills, wood and gas fireplaces, portable generators, and automobile engines.